onaio/fhir-web/packages/inventory/README.md

   - **Optional**
   - Route to the service point profile view to redirect to after pressing `Cancel` button on the form to abort and exit the view or after successful submission.
   - If not provided the default is `/inventory/profile/<id>` where `id` is the id of the service point
+  - If provided, the id of the service point will be added to the route name e.g if you passed `/inventory/service-point` as the `servicePointProfileURL`, the redirect will be to `/inventory/service-point/<id>`